Luigi-Faldetta/tinpet-final/readme.md

 Back-end: Node.js, Express, Mongoose, MongoDB, JWT, bcrypt.

-Additionally, Socket.io was used to handle WebSockets for the chat functionality and tests were performed using Jest, Vitest and React Testing Library.
+Additionally, Socket.io was used to handle WebSockets for the chat functionality and unit testing was performed using Jest, Vitest and React Testing Library.
 ## Screenshots

 ![Main page gif](./screenshots/tinPet.gif)